 “Because being a homemaker isn’t about being extraordinary.
 It’s about seeing the ordinary in a conscious way.
-A way that leads to gratitude, joy and understanding.
-A way that helps me create an environment in which me and my family can become more human everyday.
-If you are moved, I invite you to share your ordinary things by replying below or leaving a link.”
+A way that deepens our hope, faith and love.
+A way that allows us to create an environment in which our families can become more human everyday.
+If you are moved, I invite you to share your ordinary moments by replying below or leaving a link.”